mckeema/BackgroundBrowser/README.md

 The executable should appear in a new directory called "release".

+Thanks to [these instructions](mxe/usr/i686-w64-mingw32.static/qt5/bin), which I based mine off of.

 ## About Qt

 BackgroundBrowser was created using Qt 5.12.3.
 See more about Qt at [qt.io](https://qt.io).